joealden/corum-docs/src/design/5-route/6-subforum.md

 Like any other page, there are two ways to access this page.
 The first way is to navigate to it via the navigation on the left of the site.
-The second way is for the user to enter the url of a subforum the already know exists (For example, `'/subforum/test'`)
+The second way is for the user to enter the url of a subforum they already know exists (For example, `'/subforum/test'`)

 The way the client knows what subforum to fetch data for is by the path variable